Claude Proxy Configuration Reference

 GET | /health | Health check.
 Returns { status, strategy, uptime }. |

-GET | /status | Detailed status with per-account stats, request counts, error rates. |
+GET | /status | Detailed status with per-account stats, total attempts, completed requests, and error rates. |

 Log Rotation